rscr/Olympic-games-analysis/README.md

 Found this project online and started out with a Business problem and tried to solve the task at hand.

 I have attached the whole Power BI file for closer look at the project, and at the same time attached screenshots of the Business problem, Data cleaning, Data model and Dashboard.

+Tool used: Microsoft SQL Server Management Studio and Azure Data Studio.
+Had to download SQL Express server for this project.